Julie Murphy (singer)

 Julie Murphy (born 1961) is an English singer.
-She sings in the Welsh band Fernhill, as well as performing and recording as a solo artist.
+She sings in the Welsh folk group Fernhill, as well as performing and recording as a solo artist.
 She has also collaborated musically with John Cale (performing together in the film Beautiful Mistake), and Afro Celt Sound System (in a duet with Robert Plant of Led Zeppelin).

 Biography

-Murphy was born in Highgate, London, but spent her formative years in Romford, Essex.
+Murphy was born in Highgate, London, but spent her formative years in Romford.
 Her family was originally from Blackpool, Lancashire.
 She attended Maidstone College of Art and subsequently moved to Wales.
 She sings both in English and Welsh.